benburrill/picoputt/README.md

 I found a good weighting scheme for these $2^k + 1$ grids quite quickly:
 ![Diagram showing weighting scheme which works well for 2^k + 1 grids](https://github.com/user-attachments/assets/c764f3f0-a8aa-44c2-8300-016030ae53d5)

-As illustrated in the diagram above, to determine the line integral of the next layer, we do a weighted average of up to 3 paths: the straight-line path
+As illustrated in the diagram above, the line-integrals of the next layer are a weighted average of up to 3 paths: the straight-line path
 (which is the sum of 2 line-integrals from the previous layer, or 1 vector from the field for the bottom layer of the pyramid) as well as 2 square "lobes" (or 1 lobe if we are at the edge of the grid).